 The user must have a rescue plan and the means at hand to implement it.
 The plan must take into account the equipment and special training necessary for a prompt rescue under all foreseeable conditions.
-If the rescue is from a confined space, the provisions of OSHA regulation 1910.146 and ANSI Z117.1 must be followed.
+If the rescue is from a confined space, the provisions of OSHA regulation 29 CFR 1910.146 or 1926.1211 must be followed.
 Although a rescue plan and the means to implement it must always be in place, it is a good idea to provide means for user evacuation without assistance of others.
 This will usually reduce the time to get to a safe place and reduce or prevent risk to rescuers.